xiaogangw/point-cloud-completion-shape-prior/README.md

 ## point-cloud-completion-shape-prior

+This is the new repository from the original one (https://github.com/xiaogangw-zz/point-cloud-completion-shape-prior), all the contents are the same.

 This is the TensorFlow implementation for the paper "Point Cloud Completion by Learning Shape Priors"

 ## Getting Started